• Skip to main content

 Background

-In primary schools, the main source of noise isn’t traffic or ventilation systems – it’s the students themselves.
+While noise sources like traffic or ventilation systems can contribute to classroom acoustics, in primary schools the dominant and most persistent sound is the students’ own activity and communication.
 Talking, moving, shifting chairs and desks all contribute to a highly dynamic sound environment that can either support or hinder learning.

 A recent study in Italy

-A recent study in 26 classrooms across five Italian schools monitored 93 real lessons was carried out by the University of Ferrara.
+A recent study conducted by the University of Ferrara monitored 93 real lessons across 26 classrooms in five Italian schools.
 They focused on how different activities—quiet individual work, teacher-led lessons, and group work—affect both speech and activity noise.
 Using Gaussian Mixture Models as statistical technique, researchers were able to disentangle speech levels from student activity noise.

 Study Findings